Top 10 Google Dorks for Bug Bounty Hunters

 9. Public S3 Buckets

-While not strictly a "dork", Google indexes open Amazon S3 buckets.
+Google indexes open Amazon S3 buckets containing sensitive data.

 site:s3.amazonaws.com "company-name"